bacionejs/battito/README.md

 - There are eight default instruments, or you can import any Sonant JSON.
 - To enter a note on the piano, first click ONLY one row and ONLY one column in the **sequencer** and click on the intersecting cell to select a pattern ID.
 Then you can edit that pattern on the **piano**.
 You can reuse a pattern ID.
 - The song constantly loops over the **selected** sequencer rows and columns.
 To toggle the whole song, click the upper left of the sequencer.
-- You can select multiple sequencer rows and columns for **playback**, but you can only have one row and one column selected when **editing** notes on the piano.
+- You can select multiple sequencer rows and columns for **playback**, but you can only have one row and one column selected while **editing** notes on the piano.
 - Supports 4 octaves from C3 through C6, 9 patterns per track, 8 tracks, and 8 phrases.
 Each phrase is the length of a pattern, which is 32, so the maximum length of a song is 8 × 32.
 - Edit the first value in the textarea to change tempo.
 - When pasting JSON into the textarea, you will be asked if you want to import the whole song or only the instruments.